Rucknium/xmrconsensus/README.md

 command line.
 A pruned node should be fine for the purposes of this app.
 You will need to wait a while, up to a few days, to download and verify the blockchain.
 Only sync on an internal SSD.
 Do not use an HDD or USB drive.
-As of August 2025, an unpruned node will need about 260GB of storage.
-A pruned node will need about 100GB of storage.
+As of August 2025, an unpruned node will occupy about 260GB of storage.
+A pruned node will occupy about 100GB of storage.

 If you already have a Monero node running, just keep it running.
 If you are starting up a completely new node or re-starting a node after some